Mid-Autumn Festival: Singapore

-Informally observed but not a government holiday.
+The mid-Autumn festival, known as Bulan Lapan by Peranakan Chinese, is informally observed, but is not a government or public holiday.

 Vietnam

 In Vietnam, children participate in parades in the dark under the full moon with lanterns of various forms, shapes, and colors.
-Traditionally, lanterns signified the wish for the sun's light and warmth to return after winter.
+Traditionally, lanterns signified the wish for the Sun's light and warmth to return after winter.
 In addition to carrying lanterns, the children also don masks.
 Elaborate masks were made of papier-mâché, though it is more common to find masks made of plastic nowadays.
 Handcrafted shadow lanterns were an important part of Mid-Autumn displays since the 12th-century Lý dynasty, often of historical figures from Vietnamese history.
 Handcrafted lantern-making declined in modern times due to the availability of mass-produced plastic lanterns, which often depict internationally recognizable characters from children's shows and video games.

 The Mid-Autumn Festival is known as Tết Trung Thu (Chữ Nôm: 節中秋) in Vietnamese.
 It is also commonly referred to as the "Children's Festival".
 The Vietnamese traditionally believed that children, being the most innocent, had the closest connection to the sacred, pure and natural beauty of the world.
 The celebration of the children's spirit was seen as a way to connect to that world still full of wonder, mystery, teachings, joy, and sadness.
 Animist spirits, deities and Vietnamese folk religions are also observed during the festival.

 In its most traditional form, the evening commemorates the dragon who brings rain for the crops.
 Celebrants would observe the moon to divine the future of the people and the harvests.
 Eventually the celebration came to symbolize a reverence for fruitfulness, with prayers given for bountiful harvests, increase in livestock, and fertility.
 Over time, the prayers for children evolved into the celebration of children.
 Historical Confucian scholars continued the tradition of gazing at the Moon, but to sip wine and improvise poetry and song.
 However, by the early twentieth century in Hanoi, the festival had begun to assume its identity as the quintessential children's festival.